Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 "That’s my idea of a joke.
 Actually, in some emergencies, *you’d* die first.
 You need more oxygen than the rest of us."

 Ian didn’t quite know how to take that joke.
 Whether that was an example of Kwmbwrw humour or Morwk humour in particular, he wasn’t sure.
-Either way… "How’s the ship doing, anyway?"
+Either way...
+"How’s the ship doing, anyway?"

 "Better than brand new.
 Our friends in the Clan see to that.
-Our little side jobs for them pay far more than cargo haulage contracts, and they want to be sure their people or packages arrive safely, so…"
+Our little side jobs for them pay far more than cargo haulage contracts, and they want to be sure their people or packages arrive safely, so..."

 "Seems like it’s been a good arrangement, then."